Project: Nokor Thom

 He died with his unshakable faith in 1103 Saka.
 Then accompanying him in the death, his wives, princesses and concubines, altogether at the number of fourteen.

-The inscription blames the next development to his court that took advantage of the new heir, still in his prime youth (9 years old) to induce Sivaite practice back to Champa's mainstream politic.
-It indicates the politically unstable of Champa facing with the Angkorean effort to curb the Vishnuite interference over the Angkorean establishment.
+The inscription blames the next development to his court that took advantage of the new heir, still in his prime youth (9 years old) to induce Sivaite practice back to the Champa' s mainstream politic.
+It indicates the politically unstable of the Champa's ourt policy, facing with the Angkorean effort to curb the vishnuite interference over the Angkorean establishment.

 The Reign of Yasovarman II